Saginaw Chippewa Tribal Nation: Government and operations

-In 1966, the nation was among the four founders of the Inter-Tribal Michigan Indian Council, Inc., established to pool resources for development and to improve relations with state and federal governments.
+In 1966, the nation was among the four founders of the Inter-Tribal Council of Michigan, established to pool resources for development and to improve relations with state and federal governments.
 Others are the Bay Mills Indian Community, Keneenaw Potawatomi Indian Community, and Hannahville Indian Community.
 They have worked together since.
 In the early 21st century, the Council consists of members from 11 of the 12 federally recognized tribes in Michigan.

 The tribe operates community facilities, including a substance-abuse treatment center, a community clinic, and health facilities.
 In the early 21st century, the tribe opened a new Elders' Center.

 The tribe operates the Saginaw Chippewa Academy (an elementary school).
 They also have Native American advocates and tutors who work with students in the local public schools.

+In 1993, the tribe elected their first female Tribal Chief, Gail George, who served until 1995.

-In 1998 the tribe established Saginaw Chippewa Tribal College, since 2007 it has been an accredited two-year community college.
+In 1998 the tribe established Saginaw Chippewa Tribal College.
+Since 2007 it has been an accredited two-year community college.
 The Nation has an agreement with Central Michigan University that allows students to readily transfer credits to CMU to complete a 4-year degree there.

 The Saginaw Chippewa Indian Tribe also operates the Ziibiwing Cultural Society (a tribal museum).
-It encourages use and teaching of the Ojibwe language and the reservation has the largest community of Ojibwe language speakers in Michigan.
+It encourages use and teaching of the Ojibwe language.
+The reservation has the largest community of Ojibwe language speakers in Michigan.